Flowpack/neos-dimensionresolver/Documentation/index.rst

 To enable developers to deal with this in a nice way, there are predefined ways to deal with both detection and link processing.

-Detection is done via an HTTP component that can be replaced via configuration:
+Detection is done via an HTTP middleware that can be replaced via configuration:

 .. code-block:: yaml